richmahn/en_tn/2sa/front/intro.md

 This book is about David's rule as king over Israel.
 At first he ruled over the tribe of Judah for seven years.
 Then the other eleven tribes agreed to have him become their king as well.
 He ruled over all Israel for thirty-three years.

 Throughout this time, David led his army to fight foreign enemies who attacked Israel.
 His most difficult struggle, however, was against someone in his own family.
-Absolom, his son, rebelled and fought against him (See: [2 Samuel 13-19](../13/01.md)).
+Absalom, his son, rebelled and fought against him (See: [2 Samuel 13-19](../13/01.md)).

 The Book of 2 Samuel also tells about when David committed adultery.
 He slept with Bathsheba, the wife of Uriah the Hittite.
 When she became pregnant, David arranged for her husband to be killed in battle.
 David's moral failure led to great suffering for himself and all Israel.